Welcome! Below you will see all of our current opportunities.

 If Awarded Funding, Grantees Agree to the Following:

 - Submit program documentation: photos, quotes, and/or videos for their respective programs.
+PCEF may share these in communications to help raise funds and awareness of the work we support.

 - Include the PCEF logo on all marketing and promotional materials for their program.